moreen19/Kaggle-Multi-modal-CITE-seq-Prediction-ML-project/README.md

-# Kaggle-Multi-modal-CITE-seq-Prediction-ML-project using Gaussiam solver and NMF coded from scratch.
+# Kaggle-Multi-modal-CITE-seq-Prediction-ML-project using Gaussian solver and NMF coded from scratch.

 In this project CITE-seq is a single-cell sequencing assay in which both gene and cell-surface protein expression is measured in single-cells.
 This "multi-modal" analysis allows for biological knowledge discovery about the relationships between protein markers of cell type and the underlying transcriptional (gene expression) state.